Yi-Jacob/ajax-project/README.md

-# ajax-project
+# Find Hoppiness

-A dynamic HTML, CSS, and JavaScript solo project.
+A dynamic JavaScript solo project for beer drinkers looking for a new brewery.

+## Technologies Used

+- JavaScript
+- CSS3
+- HTML
+- AJAX

+## Live Demo

+Try the application live at [here](https://yi-jacob.github.io/ajax-project/)